 If you are among the unconcerned, you’re right.
-Though Whatsapp had fallen prey to malevolent users in its early days, it has been mostly hacker-proof since the update in 2016 when it adapted end-to-end encryption.
+Though Whatsapp had fallen prey to evil users in its early days, it has been primarily cybercriminal-proof since the update in 2016 when it adapted end-to-end encryption.

 Every message you send on Whatsapp is secured with end-to-end encryption, guaranteeing security in transit.
 In simple terms, this means that nobody except the intended recipient can see your message.

-Whatsapp’s TextSecure protocol issues a fresh key for every message you send.
+Whatsapp’s TextSecure protocol issues a new key for every message you send.
 Whatsapp doesn’t store the decryption keys in a centralised server, but only on the user’s device.

-This system is very useful but still doesn’t grant you complete immunity.
+This system is beneficial but still doesn’t grant you complete immunity.

 How to protect your photos on WhatsApp?

-Avoid scams: Don’t follow suspicious links.
+- Avoid scams: Don’t follow suspicious links.
 Whatsapp has made it very clear that it will never contact users via texts.
-Don’t engage or interact; avoid fishy messages completely.
+So don’t engage or interact; avoid suspicious messages altogether.

-Deactivate Whatsapp if you lose your phone: A particular phone number can access the app from only one device at a time.
-If you lose your phone, you can install Whatsapp on a device using the same number.
+- Deactivate Whatsapp if you lose your phone: A particular phone number can access the app from only one device at a time.
+So if you lose your phone, you can install Whatsapp on a device using the same number.